-As an example of how this goal can be accomplished we describe our design of a Service Oriented Architecture for serving a subset of geographical information.
+As an example of how this goal can be accomplished we describe our design for serving a subset of geographical information.
 We first review the existing data formats in our domain of interest and summarize our initial work for generating a common data format.
-The next section explains how we employed pure Web Services approach for data conversion, storage and query capabilities.
+We then explain how we employ Web Services approach for data conversion, storage and query capabilities.
 The next section gives a brief discussion about our experience and findings on XML and Relational Databases, and the user interfaces we created for testing the Web Services.